FAQ¶

 Frontend Configuration¶

-Install and Configure RUM SDK:
+- Install and configure the RUM SDK:

-Install the RUM SDK provided by the APM tool in your web frontend application.
+- Install the RUM SDK provided by the APM tool in your Web frontend application.

 -